Debugging Guide

 Enabling Debug Mode

-Development Profile
+Development Setup

-Enable comprehensive debugging during development:
+Enable comprehensive debugging during development using logging and performance monitoring:

-services.AddProductionDebugging(options =>
+host.Services.AddLogging(logging =>

 {